Beverley Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system optimises the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on Beverley Building Society’s changes.
-Notwithstanding that utilising the software is not a condition for being on the Beverley Building Society panel, demonstrating you can stay up to date with Beverley Building Society’s Handbook requirements is an excellent support to your panel application and, more importantly, safeguard your firm’s panel status.
+This system assists the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with automatic updates on Beverley Building Society’s changes.
+While utilising the tool is not a prerequisite for Beverley Building Society , demonstrating you can remain up to date with Beverley Building Society’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, protect your panel standing.

-The system generates real-time alerts, automatically produces SRA and CQS reports, and will improve your firm's efficiency.
-It is also user friendly, cost-effective and, for many firms, results in reduced PII premiums.
+The software creates real-time alerts, automatically produces COLP and CQS reports, and will enhance your firm's efficiency.
+In addition it is simply to use, cost-effective and, for many firms, leads to reduced PII premiums.

 Find a Law Firm approved by Beverley Building Society

-Lenders often change their requirements.
+Mortgage companies often change their requirements.
 The BSA instructions from Beverley Building Society are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes